 We zipped to the top and made a blind turn into a small alley only to find that locals had blocked the alley with their cars.
 Seeing no way through I leaped out of the car to assist husband as he attempted to back up and turn around in an impossibly tight space.
 Not understanding the situation, we were subject to boisterous yells and jeers by the drivers in the cars behind us.
 A motorcyclist on a large bike tried to squeeze by us only to find the same thing we did, no exit.
 Now a small knot of cars and motorcycles were tangled up in a small area all trying to turn around.

 The people on the street and the neighbors sitting on their porches with nothing better to do, all started yelling instructions (Or maybe it was other less helpful things) at us and not being able to understand them I started to get pretty frustrated.

 Using the universal sign for “MOVE BACK YOU IDIOTS” I also started to yell at everyone.
-Instantly everything changed, realizing we were English, the Georgians became altogether very, very (Possibly too) helpful.
-One dented fender later, we maneuvered out of the alley.
-The helpful Georgians made quick work out of clearing the traffic jam, and with much enthusiastic waving and vocal encouragement, we were on our way out of the side street and back into the main thick of it.
+Instantly everything changed, realizing we were English, a few helpful Georgians tried to assist and one dented fender later, we maneuvered out of the alley.
+With much enthusiastic waving and vocal encouragement, we were on our way out of the side street and back into the main thick of it.

-In the end we found a side street on the back side of the city that led to the hotel, however it was also blocked by a Policeman.
-Taking pity on us poor English visitors, or perhaps he recognized the Ibis Style key cards we were frantically waving at him, he allowed us to skirt the roadblock and, a little worse for the wear, we arrived back at the hotel.
+In the end we found a side street on the back side of the city that led to the hotel, however it was blocked by a Policeman.
+Taking pity on us poor English visitors, he allowed us to skirt the roadblock and, a little worse for the wear, we arrived back at the hotel.